gromdimon/beLLM/README.md

 ## Dataset

 The dataset was collected from different sources and manually preprocessed.
-The dataset contains over 9.5 million characters.
-The dataset is available in the `data/` folder.
+It contains over 9.5 million characters and is available in the `data/` folder.
 The dataset includes the following sources:

 - [Belaruskaja Palichka](https://knihi.com/)
 - [Ejka](https://ejka.ru/)